Political Fast Facts

 Presidential Primaries & Caucuses

 Primaries and caucuses are two ways that people help states and political parties choose presidential nominees.
-Learn how they work and the differences between the processes by viewing https://www.usa.gov/primaries-caucuses.
+You can see the differences between the two and how each of them work here: https://www.usa.gov/primaries-caucuses.

 No Party Preference (NPP) is the selection for voters who do not want to be associated with a particular political party.
-Many voters mistakenly assume that registering with the American Independent Party keeps them independent from a political party.
-They only way to register in idependent of a political party in California is by registering as NPP (No Party Preference) or Decline to State.
+The American Independent Party is different than NPP.
+Many voters who register with the American Independent Party by mistake, thinking they have registered independent from a political party.
+They only way to register to vote without being associated with a particular political party in California is by registering as NPP, formerly known as Decline to State.

 The Voter’s Choice Act was passed into law in 2016 and first implemented in 2018 in Nevada County and in 4 other California counties.
 Counties participating in The Voters Choice Act (SB 450) must: 1) mail every active registered voter a ballot; 2) expand in-person early voting; and 3) allow voters to cast a ballot at any vote center within the county.
 Counties must also conduct robust voter education, engage with community partners, and share their plans for administering elections.